ijl/orjson/README.md

 It raises `JSONDecodeError` if a combination of array or object recurses 1024 levels deep.

+It raises `JSONDecodeError` if unable to allocate a buffer large enough to parse the document.

 `JSONDecodeError` is a subclass of `json.JSONDecodeError` and `ValueError`.
 This is for compatibility with the standard library.